Pure Balance dog FoodVaries

 7. Rice Bran

-Rice bran is the outer portion of the rice grain and is often a by product of the milling process that changes brown rice to white rice.
-This is an ingredient that is biological unusable for dogs as it is a grain and it has a high amount of fat.
-On top of that years ago the FDA administered a warning about arsenic found in rice and rice products, one of them being rice bran.
+Rice bran is the outer portion of the rice grain and is often a by-product of the milling process that changes brown rice to white rice.
+This is an ingredient that is biologically unusable for dogs as it is a grain and it has a high amount of fat.
+On top of that years ago, the FDA administered a warning about arsenic found in rice and rice products, one of them being rice bran.

 8. Dried Plain Beet Pulp

 This is another controversial ingredient used in pet foods today.
 It is a known source of fiber, which can help to promote optimal digestive health.
 However, it can also be seen as an unnecessary filler.

 Dried egg product is an egg obtained from an egg hatchery and dehydrated for use in commercial dog foods.
 It is packed with protein and seen as moderately nutritious.

 10. Natural Flavor